Robust Bipedal Locomotion: Leveraging Saltation Matrices for Gait Optimization: Robust Gait Generation

 To investigate the influence of including the saltation matrix in the optimization problem, the remainder of this paper compares gaits generated with different weightings of the commonly used cost function torque-squared and the induced matrix norm of the extended saltation matrix:

-Here, $w_1,w_2 \in \R_{\geq 0}$ denote constant weighting terms, $\mathbf{u} \in \R^{m \times N}$ denotes the vectorized torques throughout the nominal gait (assuming a decision variable with $N \in \R$ discretizations) and $\mathbf{S}_e(x^-) \in \R^{2n+1 \times 2n+1}$ denotes the extended saltation matrix evaluated at the pre-impact state of the generated nominal gait.
+Here, $w_1,w_2 \in \R_{\geq 0}$ denote constant weighting terms, $U \in \R^{m \times N}$ denotes the vectorized torques throughout the nominal gait (assuming a decision variable with $N \in \R$ discretizations) and $S_e \in \R^{2n+1 \times 2n+1}$ denotes the extended saltation matrix evaluated at the pre-impact state of the generated nominal gait.
 The extended saltation matrix is again computed as in \eqref{eq: extendedsalt}, with the traditional saltation matrix and guard saltation matrix explicitly computed as:

-With regard to the weighting terms, $w_1$ and $w_2$ in \eqref{eq: costfunc}, increasing $w_2$ relative to $w_1$ improves robustness of the generated gaits, but also results in increased torque (this is illustrated in Fig. \ref{fig: ambersimgaits}).
+To preview the results presented in Sec. \ref{sec: results}, it was found that increasing $w_2$ in \eqref{eq: costfunc} relative to $w_1$ improves robustness of the generated gaits, but also results in increased torque (this is illustrated in Fig. \ref{fig: ambersimgaits}).
 This trade-off between performance (characterized by successful implementation on hardware) and robustness (characterized by a systems ability to return to nominal periodic orbits in the presence of disturbances) is further explored in the experimental results.

-Lastly, we would like to note that computing the Jacobian of the reset map, $J_{\Delta}$, can be computationally expensive for high-dimensional systems because the reset map \eqref{eq: reset} requires computing several matrix inverses.
+Lastly, we would like to note that computing the Jacobian of the reset map, $J_{\Delta}$, can be computationally expensive for high-dimensional systems because the reset map \eqref{eq: reset} requires several matrix inversions.
 Thus, for implementation purposes, we numerically approximate the Jacobian of the reset map.
-However, future work could include using tools such as autodiff to more easily compute these terms.
+However, future work could more efficiently obtain these terms using autodiff or other tools for computing efficient analytical derivatives \cite{singh2022efficient}.